Java-Publications/vaadin-024-helloworld-22/README.md

  <img src="https://vaadin.com/images/hero-reindeer.svg" width="200" height="200" /></a>
 </center>

-# Backend Meets Frontend: Vaadin, Testcontainers, PostgreSQl and Flyway
+# Backend Meets Frontend: Vaadin, Testcontainers, PostgreSQL and Flyway
 How to set up a jUnit5 Test with a PostgreSQL instance , managed by Testcontainers and organized with Flyway.